Heritage Tree Details

 This bigleaf maple is believed to have been a meeting place for local Native Americans since time immemorial, leading to its traditional name.

-The Pow-Wow Tree has been the site of many notable events, including the first Clackamas County Fair in 1860, the first Oregon State Fair in 1861, and the Gladstone Pow-Wow Festival in …
+The Pow-Wow Tree has been the site of many notable events, including the first Clackamas County Fair in 1860, the first Oregon State Fair in 1861, and the Gladstone Pow-Wow Festival in 1937.
+The tree was dedicated as a Bicentennial Tree in 1979 and has become the …

 Read More